YutongJ/YutongJ.github.io/_pages/about.md

 My recent research focuses on causal inference and machine learning, particularly in the development of statistical procedures for efficient estimation and robust inference with flexible ML tools.
 Broadly, I am interested in methodological researches on high-dimensional feature identification, targeted minimum loss-based estimation, and theory for two-stage sampling designs, which are usually rooted in vaccine clinical trials.

 If you are also interested in the above areas, please contact me at [yutong.jin@emory.edu](yutong.jin@emory.edu) and I am happy to discuss more!

+**I am actively looking for post-doc opportunities.
+Please feel free to contact me if you have one!**